Sacred Circle Tour of Costilla County

 Guided Tours - Unique tours can be tailored to fulfill special interests and time limits.
 We can arrange for tour guides to accompany groups to point out the historical and architectural highpoint of each church.
 Your tour may include a interview with Father Pat Valdez, the Pastor of the Sangre de Cristo Parish, and an expert on the mission church, may be part of the tour.

-Self-Driving Tours - Pick up our brochure at the Alamosa Welcome Center. the Sangre de Cristo Heritage Center in San Luis or download the brochure here.
+Self-Driving Tours - Pick up our brochure at the Alamosa Welcome Center. the Sangre de Cristo Heritage Center in San Luis or download a PDF of the brochure here:

 The tour has been arranged by the Costilla County Economic Development Council in collaboration with Sangre de Cristo Parish.
 It features nine historic churches or missions that help interpret the religious and architectural history of Hispano settlers.
 It also features Capilla de Todos los Santos atop San Pedro Mesa and its associated Stations of the Cross (15 bronze sculptures).